-Summarise the results of studies and surveys undertaken to identify the mineral and natural resources required to implement the proposal (further detail should be provided in Section 4.2.1.2, Geology).
-The location, volume, tonnage and quality of natural resources required should be described (e.g. land, water, timber, energy, etc.).
+Summarise the results of studies and surveys undertaken to identify the mineral and natural resources required to implement the proposal (further detail should be provided in section 4.2.1.2, Geology).
+The location, volume, tonnage and quality of natural resources required should be described (e.g. land, water, timber, energy, etc).
 Specific details should be provided of the following:

-- the proposed mine life and an outline of the coal/mineral resource base including the total thickness of seams or extent of the ore body; - the planned recovery of resources; - locations of any resources that would be sterilised by the planned activities; - the quantity of coal/mineral to be mined annually including any proposed ramping of production or staging of development.
+- the proposed mine life and an outline of the coal/mineral resource base including the total thickness, extent and competency of seams - the planned recovery of resources - locations of any resources that would be sterilised by the planned activities - the quantity of coal to be mined annually including any proposed ramping of production or staging of development.